 Tax Analysts has worked tirelessly for 50 years to uphold its mission: to shed light on tax policy and administration through aggressive, unbiased reporting and informed commentary from leaders in the field.
-We remain fervently committed to producing Tax Notes – our portfolio of high-quality daily and weekly print and online publications—and providing open forums for public discussions of tax.
-As we look to the future, Tax Analysts is poised to further its mission by fueling the tax policy debate at home and abroad through our federal, state, and international publications.
+We remain fervently committed to producing Tax Notes – our portfolio of high-quality daily and weekly print and online publications—and providing open forums for public discussions of federal, state, and international taxation.
+As we look to the future, Tax Analysts is poised to further its mission by fueling the tax policy debate at home and abroad through our publications and forums.

-The year 2020 marks our 50th anniversary, and we will celebrate this milestone at a gala event at which we will honor Lawrence Gibbs - a former IRS commissioner and long time leader in the tax world.
-Before the gala, we’ll kick off a new series of forums with a discussion about the future of tax policy.
+The year 2020 marks our 50th anniversary, and we will celebrate this milestone at a virtual event at which we also will honor Larry Gibbs - a former IRS commissioner, now a senior counsel at Miller & Chevalier, and a long-time leader in the tax world.

-We hope that you will join us for this important discussion, and for an evening to celebrate our first half-century and to look to the future.
+We hope you will join us for an evening to celebrate our first half-century and to look to the future.

 Larry came to Washington in November 1972 when he was named an IRS deputy chief counsel by Treasury Secretary George Shultz.
 He served as acting chief counsel of the agency in 1973 until he was named to serve as the IRS assistant commissioner (technical).
 Larry left the IRS in January 1976 to become a member of Hewett, Johnson, Swanson & Barbee in Dallas.
 Ten years later, Larry returned to Washington when President Reagan named him IRS commissioner.
 In 1989 Larry returned to private practice in the Washington office of his prior Dallas law firm.
 He joined Miller & Chevalier in 1994.